We power your business with WHY

 it is necessary to prepare variables (data) containing covariates required for the model.

-"The sun will rise soon after the rooster crows" is an example of a prediction based on correlation.
+"When the rooster crows, the sun rises" is an example of prediction based on correlation.
 However, even if the rooster is gone, the sun will still rise.
-In other words, this relationship is not causal.Thus, current AI recognizes patterns by using both causal and non-causal variables.
+In other words, this relationship is not causal.
+Thus, current AI recognizes patterns by using both causal and non-causal variables.
 There are many applications where this method is fine.
-On the other hand, in areas such as business and healthcare, it is often important to find out what can be done to improve outcome and take action.
+On the other hand, in areas such as business and R&A, it is often important to find out what can be done to improve outcome and take action.
 This means that it is important to understand the cause-and-effect that are influencing the results.
-For example, even if the correlation is high and it appears to be a cause-and-effect relationship, in reality there are many cases where a common cause "confounding factor" that affects both variables is creating a "pseudo-correlation."
-A well-known illustration of this is the apparent correlation between chocolate consumption in a country and the number of Nobel Prize laureates.
-However, despite the association, increased chocolate consumption does not result in more Nobel Prizes.
-This is likely due to other factors affecting both variables, such as GDP per capita, for example.Understanding cause-and-effect relationships is the key to success in deriving solutions and actions from data.
+For example, even if the correlation is high and it appears to be a cause-and-effect relationship, in reality there are many cases where a common cause "confounding factor" that affects both variables is creating a "spurious correlations."
+A well-known example is the story that ice cream sales correlate with the number of people drowning in pools.
+However, ice cream sales are not causing more people to drown in pools, nor is the opposite true.
+Behind this lies a factor affecting both—such as temperature increases due to seasonal changes—which could be called the confounding factor.
+To derive solutions and necessary actions from data, correctly understanding causal relationships is the key to success.

 Correlation is not causation